 The workshop will be run by BBC Radio Manchester's Richard Fair who, in addition to covering blogs in his new radio show and posting here, has had a number of blogs for years and by Robin Hamman (me!) who heads up the BBC's Blog Network, runs workshops for people authoring or producing BBC blogs, reports for 5 Live's Pods and Blogs, and whose personal blog has recently been listed as one of the top .02% of blogs globally by blog tracking service technorati.
 We're also hoping to have a number of guest contributors - TBC.

-Space is limited so if you'd like to come along you have to do two things: leave us a comment below and send us an email at manchester.blog(at)bbc.co.uk
+Space is limited so if you'd like to come along, leave us a comment below (and ensure that you put your email in the form field provided for you to do so) and/or drop us an email at manchester.blog(at)bbc.co.uk

 The BBC is not responsible for the content of external internet sites